Domain wall competition in the Chern insulating regime of twisted bilayer graphene: Results

 Fig.~\ref{Scaling} shows the characteristic width $\xi$ of the Chern and valley DWs for a range of substrate widths at fixed $\theta=1.2^\circ$.
 Evidently $\xi$ is controlled by the substrate gradient $\Delta_{\text{max}}/w$.
 For smaller $\Delta_{\text{max}}/w$, the valley wall is in the scaling regime with an exponent which matches the Ginzburg-Landau prediction of $-1/3$.
 For large substrates, the scaling regime is cut off by the moir\'e lengthscale.
 In contrast, the Chern DW is very sharp with $\xi\lesssim a_\text{M}$ independent of $\Delta_{\text{max}}/w$, consistent with a large easy-axis anisotropy $\beta$ in Eq.\eqref{eq:FNLSM} and with the topological arguments~\cite{bultinck2020mechanism} that suppress inter-Chern coherence.

 For uniform $\Delta(\bm{r})$ intertwined DWs naturally stabilize at half-odd-integer positions between $AA$-stacking regions of maximal central band charge density.
 For our largest system sizes and a range of initial conditions, intertwined DWs fails to relax to uniform solutions even after many iterations, instead pinning on the moir\'e-scale charge inhomogeneity.
-This suggests that such domains can only grow or shrink in discrete steps of $a_M\sim 14$~nm, i.e. intertwined DWs are long-lived metastable configurations.
-Despite sharing the same valley exchange physics as valley DWs, intertwined DWs are far less textured, due to Chern number switching (cf. the $m_z n_z$ term in~\eqref{eq:FNLSM}).
+This suggests that such domains can only grow or shrink in discrete steps of $a_{\mathrm{M}}\sim 14$~nm, i.e. intertwined DWs are long-lived metastable configurations.
+Despite sharing the same valley exchange physics as valley DWs, intertwined DWs are far less textured with characteristic length $a_{\mathrm{M}}$, due to Chern number switching (cf. the $m_z n_z$ term in~\eqref{eq:FNLSM}). {With a domain wall tension of $\sim 4\,\text{meV}/a_{\mathrm{M}}$ (see Fig.~\ref{fig:phase_diagram_intertwined} in App.~\ref{SecAppIntertwinedPhase}), this leads to a Curie temperature of order $40\,\textrm{K}$~\cite{Li2014}.
+Therefore, intertwined wall proliferation is likely not the temperature-limiting factor of the ordered state.
+In App.~\ref{SecAppChernValley}, we discuss the analogous Ising transition when $\Delta(\bm{r})$ has strong spatial variations and Chern/valley walls are relevant.